-Chief Nurse and Director of Infection Prevention and Control (DIPC)
+Michelle Rhode, Chief Nurse/Director of Infection Prevention

-Key Achievements of 2018-19
+Key Achievements of 2019-20

-- Embedded Sepsis Team which underpins the vital work in improving patient outcomes through the prevention, early identification and treatment of sepsis. - Continued sepsis awareness, education kiosks audits and spot checks.
-Awareness campaign for staff and public on World Sepsis day held September 2018. - Sepsis e -learning package released for healthcare workers. - 8,030 influenza vaccines have been given which is the highest ever number of staff vaccinated at UHNM. - The target set by NHS England for Trust acquired Clostridium difficile cases at UHNM 2018-19 was 81.
-UHNM reported a total of 56 cases which is a 21% reduction on the previous year (2017/18) and well within the target of 81 set for the period covered by this report. - Introduction of an antibiotic resistant organism nurse to ccontinue with initiatives to raise awareness, identification, screening and patient care related to antibiotic resistance organisms - Building upgrade projects to provide modern facilities to treat our patients which help infection prevention, improve patient experience and in some cases reduce unnecessary stay in hospital. - Trust wide "save our sinks" campaign. - Strengthening of the theory and practice of Aseptic Non Touch Technique (ANTT) took place; Standardising aseptic technique reduces variability in practice and better protects patients from preventable healthcare associated infection. - ANTT theory package and competency assessment added to Electronic Staff Record (ESR) teaching programme - Gram negative blood stream infection (BSI) reduction action plan in place.
-Action plan formally reviewed monthly and shared with National NHSi Lead. - The Trust has been successful in bidding to be part of the "mouth care matters" national programme which focuses on improving oral care for patients in healthcare setting, which is part of the Gram negative BSI plan. - There is a Health Economy approach to Infection Prevention which included sharing best practice and discussing trends in antimicrobial prescribing and any related actions. - A collaborative work ethos with commissioners in relation to MRSA bacteraemia and Clostridium difficile infection root causes continued.
+- Established Sepsis Team which underpins the vital work in improving patient outcomes through the prevention, early identification and treatment of sepsis. - Participation in Getting It Right First Time (GIRFT) which is an NHS improvement programme delivered in partnership with the Royal National Orthopaedic Hospital NHS Trust. - Continued sepsis awareness, education kiosks audits and spot checks.
+Awareness campaign for staff and public on World Sepsis day held September 2019. - 8,375 influenza vaccines were given which is the highest ever number of staff vaccinated in previous years. - Building upgrade projects to provide modern facilities to treat our patients which help infection prevention, improve patient experience and in some cases reduce unnecessary stay in hospital. - Strengthening of the theory and practice of Aseptic Non Touch Technique (ANTT) took place; Standardising aseptic technique reduces variability in practice and better protects patients from preventable healthcare associated infection. - Gram negative blood stream infection (BSI) reduction action plan in place.
+Action plan formally reviewed monthly and shared with National NHSi Lead. - Health Economy Gram Negative Blood Steam Infection Working Group. - Collaborative working with Tissue Viability Team to standardise Urinary catheter packs. - There is a Health Economy approach to Infection Prevention which included sharing best practice and discussing trends in antimicrobial prescribing and any related actions. - A collaborative work ethos with commissioners in relation to MRSA bacteraemia and Clostridium difficile infection root causes took place. - Working Group formed for Acetic Acid trial proposal of weekly treatment of water outlets in an area with multiple CPE acquisitions. - Infection Prevention Lead support to Shrewsbury and Telford Hospitals NHS Trust (SATH) Quarter one.